0chain/0chain/docs/unit-tests.md

 do the minimal necessary.

 Usually unit tests should not have any effect on the production code.
-However, one possibility exception might be to make problem methods part of an interface so that we can mock them.
+However, one possible exception might be to make problem methods part of an interface so that we can mock them.

 ### Configure test setup

 Having done the preliminary steps, we have a pile object definitions, and a list of tests we wish to run.
-However, everything we need should be already be there.
+However, everything we need should already be there.
 We need to shuffle everything around so all our tests work.